Growth should reduce chaos, not create it

 It is the outcome of unmanaged interfaces between sales, hiring, and operations.

-When growth flows through a unified system, pressure decreases instead of compounding.
+When growth flows through a coordinated system, pressure decreases instead of compounding.

 Visibility replaces guesswork.